raphaelj274/Cram/README.md

 - `npm run start-dev` </br>

-Once all the other steps have been completed, from the src folder in the terminal run
+Once all the other steps have been completed, from the src folder run

 - `node index.js` </br>